stefffdev/NubeSync/README.md

 # NubeSync
 NubeSync is a offline data sync framework designed for .NET applications.
-The client app keeps a copy of the database and all changes made are stored locally and synced to the server when the client is online.

 ## Features
 * Client side storage uses a standard SQLite database